 - Lightweight clothing for day-time and warm for evenings, very comfortable clothing for yoga and movement

 - Lightweight hiking shoes (w/ankle support are best) and good hiking socks

 - Daypack or waist pack.
 Money belt for cash and passport is useful.

-If you have any other questions please contact Marla Schmidt at firstname.lastname@example.org
+12. Emergency contact: If you have any further questions please contact Marla